 Bottom heat of 80–90°F/27–32°C is essential for pepper germination.
 Seeds will germinate in 7–8 days at that temperature; at lower temps, germination is slower, erratic, and percentage germination is reduced.

 Once germinated, pepper seedlings need light — ample, full-spectrum wavelength light.
 At many latitudes at the seedling-starting time of the year, window light is insufficient, and some grow lights are inadequate to the task as well.
 See our Guide to Choosing a Grow Light for information on light quality and choosing a unit suited to your needs.

 In about 2 weeks, when the first true leaves begin to form, carefully separate the seedlings and transplant them into cell trays or pots.

 Choosing the correct cell size is another balancing act.
 On the one hand, you want the pepper plant's roots to fill the cell so that the root ball holds together when you plant it outside.
 On the other, you don't want the plants to become rootbound, especially if poor weather delays planting.
 An oversized, rootbound transplant will be significantly stressed and result in a compromised crop.
 You also have to make the most of your greenhouse space, so you don't want to grow your transplants to an unnecessarily large size.
-A 50-cell or 72-cell tray is a good choice for peppers that will be grown 8–10 weeks.
+A 50-cell or 72-cell tray is a good choice for pepper seedlings that will be grown for 8–10 weeks before being transplanted.